siiiiiiiid/AOAI_VectorDB_CognitiveSearch/README.md

 - Create a deployment of ChatGPT 3.5
 - Create a deployment of embedding ada 002
-- Create a Cognitive Search service with at least basic tier
+- Create a Cognitive Search service with at least basic tier pricing
 - Optional: create a search index, if you don't the 'demo' index will be created

 ### Code